pivotal-cf/docs-cloudbees/Jenkins.html.md

 ---
-title: Jenkins Enterprise by CloudBees for Pivotal CF
+title: CloudBees Jenkins Enterprise for Pivotal Cloud Foundry
 ---

-This is the documentation for the Jenkins Enterprise by CloudBees for Pivotal CF.
+This is the documentation for the CloudBees Jenkins Enterprise for Pivotal Cloud Foundry.

 ### Installation on PCF Ops Manager 1.4 for AWS